-In addition to increasing the number of judges, the court recently changed its structure once again.
-At the beginning of 2026, the court implemented a third panel at the Court of Appeal.
-Now, at the beginning of March, the second panel at the local division Düsseldorf has also become operational.
-Bérénice Thom will chair it in future.
+As well as increasing the number of judges, the court recently changed its structure again.
+At the turn of the year, the court implemented a third panel at the Court of Appeal.
+Then, at the beginning of March, the second panel at the local division Düsseldorf also became operational.
+However, the large number of panels at the German UPC divisions, which handle the majority of UPC cases, has recently sparked debate within the European patent community regarding a fairer distribution of cases within the UPC system.

-Further promotions and an increase in capacity among judges already appointed are considered certain given the UPC’s current budget.
+Further promotions and an increase in capacities among the current judges are considered certain given the UPC’s budget.

 UPC Court of Appeal